Causes of more than three-quarters of deaths in India not ascertained

 According to a government report released last month, causes of less than a quarter of the deaths registered in 2020 were ascertained.
 The rate was just 22.5 per cent of the 8,115,882 deaths registered that year.

 In fact, there has been little improvement on this front for the past decade - in 2011, the figure was around 20 per cent.
-This is, however, in contrast with the level of registration of deaths which has increased from 66.4 to 92 per cent between 2011 and 2019.
+This is, however, in contrast with the level of registration of deaths which rose from 66.4 per cent to 92 per cent between 2011 and 2019.

 This continuing absence of data on the causes of such a high number of deaths raises worrying questions for India as such information is critical for any country to track disease trends and plan public health policies.